 Cook the Steak

-Serve the Meal
+Serve the Meat

-Serve sliced steak with warm tortillas.
+Serve sliced steak with warm tortillas or green salad.